tburnett/lat-timing/README.md

-# Search for AGN QPO evidence
+# Develop and apply code using timing of Fermi-LAT sources

-Basic idea: use the time-differencing procedure of W. B. Atwood, APJ 652:L49–L52, 2006 November 20
+Code is in python 3, making it necessarily independent of the Fermi ScienceTools for now.

-See python 3 code in the code folder, and some notebooks in notebooks
+* One application: apkply the time-differencing procedure of W. B. Atwood, APJ 652:L49–L52, 2006 November 20 to AGN flares